Ubuntu - Getting Started With The AWS CLI

 [default]

-Protect the file from other users who have access to the same machine.
+Make sure to prevent file access from other users on the same machine.

 chmod 600 $HOME/.aws/config